HotThoughts/SalGAN/README.md

 # SalGAN

-This is a clear implementation of the paper [SalGAN](https://arxiv.org/abs/1701.01081) in PyTorch.
+This is a clean implementation of the paper [SalGAN: Visual Saliency Prediction with Generative Adversarial Networks](https://arxiv.org/abs/1701.01081) in PyTorch.

 The  source  code  of  SalGAN  is  publicly  available<sup>[[1]](#SalGAN)</sup>,  but  it  is  written in Theano.
 There  is  also  a  PyTorch  implementation  of  SalGAN<sup>[[2]](#SalGAN_PyTorch)</sup>,  but many who tried to run the code report the mismatch of adversarial loss function between the original paper and their implementation.
 Here, in this implementation, the adversarial loss function is the same as stated in the original SalGAN paper.